zaharchenko-evgeny/claude-code-telemetry/README.md

 - [Environment Variables](docs/ENVIRONMENT_VARIABLES.md) - Complete configuration guide
 - [Telemetry Guide](docs/TELEMETRY_GUIDE.md) - Understanding the data format
+- [Adding New Agents](docs/ADDING_NEW_AGENTS.md) - Guide for adding support for new AI agents

 ## 🤔 Should You Use This?

 **Use this if you want to:**
-- Track Claude Code costs across your team
+- Track Claude Code and/or Codex CLI costs across your team
 - Understand usage patterns and peak times
 - Have transparency into AI tool spending
 - Keep telemetry data on your own infrastructure
+- Support multiple AI coding assistants with a unified dashboard

 ## 🤝 Contributing